section-engineering-education/engineering-education/content/articles/how-to-create-custom-parsers-in-java/index.md

 #### APG
 It is a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) that uses [Augmented BNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form) variation.

-[APG](https://sabnf.com/) made up of more operators such as [syntactic predicates](https://en.wikipedia.org/wiki/Syntactic_predicate) and and custom-made matching functions.
+[APG](https://sabnf.com/) is made up of more operators such as [syntactic predicates](https://en.wikipedia.org/wiki/Syntactic_predicate) and custom-made matching functions.

-An APG grammar is simple, clean and easy to grasp to a new developer.
-It is popularly known in writing Java, JavaScript, C, and C++ parsers.
+An APG grammar is simple, clean, and easy to grasp to a new developer.
+It is popularly known for writing Java, JavaScript, C, and C++ parsers.

 #### Coco/R
 It uses [attribute grammar](http://melt.cs.umn.edu/silver/tutorial/4_attribute_grammars/) to generate a scanner and a parser that is [recursive-decent](https://www.geeksforgeeks.org/recursive-descent-parser/).

 In attribute grammar, the semantic rules are defined in an [EBNF](https://tomassetti.me/ebnf/) variant and then interpreted in order to modify the methods of a resulting parser.

 It is well documented and offers several grammar samples to provide good knowledge of the tool.
-It is well known in writing parsers for Java, C++, and C# languages.
+It is well known for writing parsers for Java, C++, and C# languages.

 #### CUP
-It is a Look-Ahead LR ([LALR](https://www.geeksforgeeks.org/lalr-parser-with-examples/)) parser, popularly known in generating parsers for Java.
+It is a Look-Ahead LR ([LALR](https://www.geeksforgeeks.org/lalr-parser-with-examples/)) parser, popularly known for generating parsers for Java.

 [CUP](http://www2.cs.tum.edu/projects/cup/) can work well with JFlex to generate the right parts of the parser.
 It also offers an Eclipse plugin used by developers in writing grammar.